 Found in 24 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume scrapbook of the Allinson family.
-The scrapbook is largely composed of clippings on poetry, temperance, prison reform, and reform for juvenile delinquents, and anti-slavery.
+The Allinson family scrapbook is largely comprised of clippings on poetry, temperance, prison reform, reform for juvenile delinquents, and anti-slavery.
 Many of the anti-slavery clippings discuss the possibility of using Jamaica as a "home for colored emigrants."
-The end of the volume includes twelve pages of signatures.
+The end of the volume includes 12 pages of signatures.
 The volume also includes an obituary for Samuel Allinson.

-Overview Letters relating to the emigration of free Blacks to the West African colony of Liberia and establishment of Liberian institutions written to American Quaker reformer, Benjamin Coates (1808-1887) whose work toward the abolition of slavery led to a relationship with many prominent people connected to Liberia, a colony established to offer a new home and a fresh start away from slavery to free Blacks in the mid-19th century.
+Letters relating to the emigration of free Blacks to the West African colony of Liberia and establishment of Liberian institutions written to American Quaker reformer, Benjamin Coates (1808-1887) whose work toward the abolition of slavery led to a relationship with many well-known people connected to Liberia, a colony established to offer a new home and a fresh start away from slavery to free Blacks in the mid-19th century.

-Scope and Content note This collection is composed of the single volume, handwritten diary of William Dillwyn, as well as a photo copy and typed transcript.
-Entries describe Dillwyn's travels from his home in Burlington, N.J. to Charleston, South Carolina, including lists of things to pack, the voyage, and the weather.
-Later entries describe Dillwyn's time in South Carolina; visits with Friends, business, and Quaker meetings.The collection also includes a copy of a New York Sun newspaper article, dated...
+William Dillwyn was a Philadelphia Quaker abolitionist who was tutored under Anthony Benezet.
+Entries describe Dillwyn's travels from his home in Burlington, New Jersey, to Charleston, South Carolina, including lists of things to pack, the voyage, and the weather.
+Later entries describe Dillwyn's time in South Carolina, visits with Friends, business, and Quaker meetings.

 Emlen Family Papers

 Elizabeth Pearsall Frazier Family Papers